 How to make a book advent calendar

 You will need 24 story books or 25 if you want one for Christmas day.
-You can use any books but we have Christmas books to help build understanding of Christmas as we lead up to the big day.
+You can use any books but we use Christmas books to help build understanding of Christmas as we lead up to the big day.

 Each book gets wrapped up.
 If you want them to be opened in a particular order I suggest sticking numbers onto them.
-We have a space on the kitchen counter where they are piled up for December.

 Enjoying your book advent calendar